thoth-station/adviser/docs/source/prescription.rst

 A list of decision types that should be matched if the unit is registered for the :ref:`Dependency Monkey <dependency_monkey>` resolution pipeline used for `data acquisition on Amun <https://github.com/thoth-station/amun-api/>`__.

+Alternatively, the list can be wrapped with a "not" statement which inverts the logic.

 If ``dependency_monkey_pipeline`` is set to ``false``, this configuration option has no effect.